-If your groom has a simple suit already then save your pennies and instead splash out on a fab new tie or cravat and a simple white shirt to transform his everyday suit into some seriously glamorous groomswear.
-This personalised wedding tie is such a lovely gift to give your groom and it comes in colours to suit every theme!
+If the groom has a simple suit already then save your pennies and instead splash out on a new tie and a simple white shirt.
+It’ll transform his everyday suit into some seriously glamorous groomswear.
+This personalised cufflink and tie clip set is such a lovely gift to give your groom and it comes in colours to suit every theme!

-If you are planning a wedding for less than £3,000, hair and make-up will be one of those areas where you need to compromise.
-Watch lots of YouTube videos and see if you can recreate your chosen wedding hairstyle – just remember less is more and a simple hairstyle will cause you less stress on the day.
+If you are planning a wedding for less than £3,000, hair and makeup will be one of those areas where you need to compromise. if you’re going DIY, we’ve found the best wedding makeup tutorials on YouTube and there’s loads of videos for recreating wedding hairstyles.
+Just remember less is more and a simple hairstyle will cause you less stress on the day.

 Invest in a great foundation, lipstick and mascara for your wedding day so your wedding make-up feels extra special.
-Sephora, Space NK, Feel Unique and Boots will all be great places to find some extra special makeup.
+We’ve got the 15 wedding day beauty essentials makeup artists swear by so you know these are worth the money.
+Space NK, Charlotte Tilbury, Feel Unique, MAC and Boots will all be great places to find some extra special makeup.